asad24-dev/Signal/README.md

 ### Usage

-The Perplexity API is integrated through the Sonar Pro model (`llama-3.1-sonar-large-128k-online`) and serves as the core intelligence engine for the platform.
+The Perplexity API is integrated through the Sonar Pro model and serves as the core intelligence engine for the platform.

 ### Implementation

 **Location**: `lib/perplexity/batch-chat.ts`

-**Model**: `llama-3.1-sonar-large-128k-online` (Sonar Pro)
+**Model**: Sonar Pro

 **Purpose**:
 - Analyzes geopolitical events from news headlines